How to find the biggest thrills in Singapore

 Nausea level: 3/5

-Asia's only two water-powered jetpacks are available for public use in Singapore thanks to Hawaiian Christina Tran, who brought SeaBreeze, her home state's watersports franchise, to the city in 2013.
+Two water-powered jetpacks are available for public use in Singapore thanks to Hawaiian Christina Tran, who brought SeaBreeze, her home state's watersports franchise, to the city in 2013.

 "It can take you up to 10 meters high," says Tran.
 "I think it's the safest way to fly, as you have the power to control your flight."